 In browsers that support native color inputs, the color selector can be used to choose a value.
 Locate the component and click the color box.
 The color selector will appear in a new window.

 Select a color in the color selector window .
-Once a color is selected, the component will display the new color in the box .
-The component's hex color will also update with the new color value.
+Once a color is selected, the component displays the new color in the box .
+The component's hex color also updates with the new color value.